 The 13th Symposium on Lactic Acid Bacteria will be held in the Congress Centre “Hotel Zuiderduin”, Zeeweg 52, Egmond aan Zee, the Netherlands from

-The Symposium will start with an opening and keynote lecture, followed by a Welcome Reception and a buffet dinner on August 23th at 17.00 h.
+The Symposium will start with an opening and keynote lecture, followed by a Welcome Reception and a buffet dinner.

 The Symposium is organised under the auspices of the Royal Netherlands Society for Microbiology (KNVM) and the Federation of European Microbiological Societies(FEMS).